-Urban security is about more than crime reduction

-Urban security concerns factors that extend beyond crime reduction to incorporate public perceptions of insecurities, well-being and lived experiences.
+Urban security is about more that crime reduction Urban security concerns factors that extend beyond crime reduction to incorporate public perceptions of insecurities, well-being and lived experiences.
 Reductions in crime may not foster or lead to reductions in insecurity and may relate to public (dis)trust in formal institutions' capacity to ensure safety.

-Preventing Juvenile Delinquency $\checkmark\checkmark$ Preventing Radicalisation $\checkmark\checkmark$ Preventing Organised Crime \checkmark Safe Public Spaces \checkmark

-Wider insecurities, social cohesion and trust in formal institutions

-Urban security may be intimately related to wider forces of economic insecurity, uncertainty, social polarisation and distrust in political institutions.

-Securitisation versus other public goods and values

-Security is but one imperative that sometimes collides with other public goods or private pursuits.
+PREVENTING JUVENILE DELINQUENCY PREVENTING RADICALISATION PREVENTING ORGANISED CRIME SAFE PUBLIC SPACES √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ Wider insecurities, social cohesion and trust in formal institutions Urban security may be intimately related to wider forces of economic insecurity, uncertainty, social polarisation and distrust in political institutions.
+PREVENTING JUVENILE DELINQUENCY PREVENTING RADICALISATION PREVENTING ORGANISED CRIME SAFE PUBLIC SPACES √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ Securitisation versus other public goods and values Security is but one imperative that sometimes collides with other public goods or private pursuits.
 There has been a tendency to over prioritise security against other benefits, uses and values of public spaces - social, cultural, environmental, educational and health-related - resulting in the over-securitisation of public spaces.

-The aesthetics of security

-Aesthetics and public sensibilities matter, given that security interventions can foster insecurity rather than public reassurance.
+PREVENTING JUVENILE DELINQUENCY PREVENTING RADICALISATION PREVENTING ORGANISED CRIME SAFE PUBLIC SPACES √ √ √ √ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ The aesthetics of security Aesthetics and public sensibilities matter, given that security interventions can foster insecurity rather than public reassurance.
 One of the ironies of such quests for security is that in their implementation they may foster perceptions of insecurities by alerting citizens to risks, heightening sensibilities.

-The potential criminalisation of social policy

-A tension exists between identifying the role of social, educational and wider economic forces in fostering crime and insecurity and in justifying social policies in terms of their crime preventive potential or implications.
+PREVENTING JUVENILE DELINQUENCY PREVENTING RADICALISATION PREVENTING ORGANISED CRIME SAFE PUBLIC SPACES √ √ √ √ √ The potential criminalisation of social policy A tension exists between identifying the role of social, educational and wider economic forces in fostering crime and insecurity and in justifying social policies in terms of their crime preventive potential or implications.
 The danger is that crime and insecurity become organising frames in the exercise of authority and in legitimising interventions that have other motivations.
+PREVENTING JUVENILE DELINQUENCY PREVENTING RADICALISATION PREVENTING ORGANISED CRIME SAFE PUBLIC SPACES √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √ √